dice-group/boa-data/README.md

 solr-3.4.0/example/solr/data/index
 ```

-if the path doesnt exist add an index from example folder when the folders generate then copy boa index.
+if the path doesnt exist add an index from the example folder (example/solr/data/index/boa_en) when the folders generate then copy boa index.

 ## Do query